gertingold/tools4scicomp/manuscript/git.rst

 to make sure that everything works as expected or to remind yourself of the status of the project files.

-Suppose that we have just initialized our Git repository as expalined in the previous section.
+Suppose that we have just initialized our Git repository as explained in the previous section.
 Then, Git would report the following status::

    $ git status